 Who can be a Certifying Authority (CA)?

 The Electronic Transaction Act 2063 details the prerequisites of a CA. Accordingly, a prospective CA has to establish the required infrastructure, get it audited by the auditors appointed by the office of Controller of Certifying Authorities.
-Subsequent to complete compliance of all requirements, a license to operate as a Certifying Authority can be obtained.
+After complete compliance of all requirements, a license to operate as a Certifying Authority can be obtained.
 The license is issued by the Controller of Certifying Authorities, Ministry of Science and Technology, Government of Nepal.

 What is a Registration Authority (RA)?

-A RA (Registration Authority) is an agent of the Certifying Authority who collects the application forms and related documents for Digital Signature Certificates, verifies the information submitted and approves or rejects the application based on the results of the verification process.
+RA (Registration Authority) is an agent of the Certifying Authority who collects the application forms and related documents for Digital Signature Certificates, verifies the information submitted and approves or rejects the application based on the results of the verification process.

 What is the role of OCC?